 sudo firewall-cmd --reload

-A keen understanding of the security implications accompanying opening ports on your system is paramount.
+It is paramount to have a keen understanding of the security implications accompanying opening ports on your system.
 By selectively opening only the necessary ports, you bolster your web application’s defense against unauthorized access and potential security threats.
 This underlines why it is critical to properly configure the firewall rules for your Apache (HTTPD) installation on CentOS Stream.

 After meticulously configuring Firewalld, ensure you can access the Apache (HTTPD) landing page through your web browser.
 Launch your favorite web browser and go to either http://localhost or http://your_server_ip.